 DOE developed a Guide for Benchmarking Residential Energy Efficiency Program Progress With Examples to make program progress benchmarking more common among residential energy efficiency programs.
 Work on the guide started more than a year ago with input from Residential Network members and Home Performance with ENERGY STAR® Sponsors.
 The guide is intended to help residential program managers:

 - Develop a program benchmarking plan to identify their program's strengths and weaknesses

 - Measure progress for years to come by establishing a baseline of performance

 - Guide for Benchmarking Residential Energy Efficiency Program Progress With Examples (final version)

 - Draft Guide for Benchmarking Residential Energy Efficiency Program Progress

-- “Guide to Benchmarking Residential Program Progress: Call for Public Review” webcast slides and recording
+- “Guide to Benchmarking Residential Program Progress With Examples” webcast slides.

 DOE Residential Programs